 at the paper machine of the former Jaite Paper Mill at Cuyahoga Valley National Park

 In recent developments of the newspaper industry’s difficulty with adapting to the digital age and its struggle to survive, the business of printed media is set to compete with the online platform.
 For centuries, the newspaper industry evolved into a larger, successful, sustainable way of making a profit, and its journalists were still paid comfortably well.
-This system rode on for a very long time, until online media contributed to the many ways of receiving our news, but with the difference of cost.
-That, and just like the Jaite Paper Mill, had to compete with another entity that was larger and featured newer equipment that made it more sustainable with its mission, but with the sacrifice of the once highly-functional dominate, means of production.
+This system rode on for a very long time until online media contributed to the many ways of receiving our news, but with the difference in cost.
+That, and just like the Jaite Paper Mill, had to compete with another entity that was larger and featured newer equipment that made it more sustainable with its mission, but with the sacrifice of the once highly functional dominant, means of production.

 Finalist.
 10th Julia Margaret Cameron Award for Women Photographers in the Fine Art Category, Individual Images.
 Invited to exhibit in Barcelona, Spain.

 Making Sense of What We Have.
 Solo Exhibition.
 Morey Family Gallery at the Art Reach of Mid-Michigan.
 Mount Pleasant, Michigan.
 (Original date: April 1-30, 2020)

 Local Perspectives, Global Reach.
 Mercedes-Benz Research & Development, North America, Inc. Redford, Michigan.
 May 1, 2019 – May 1, 2020.

 The Barcelona Foto Biennale.The 5th edition of the Biennial of Fine Art and Documentary Photography.
 Space Nau Bostik, Barcelona, Spain.

 10th Julia Margaret Cameron Awards Exhibition.
 Valid Foto BCN Gallery, Barcelona, Spain.
 Juried by Amber Terranova, the Executive Producer at Screen Projects.